 Pull back the mulch from around the stem of the garlic plant.
 Using your fingers, gently loosen the dirt around each garlic stalk.
 Don’t be tempted to use a tool for this step.
 The garlic is very tender and will cut and bruise easily.
 Get your fingers down to the depth of the roots and gently lift the plants out.
 Try not to tug too hard on the greens of the plant.
 The stalks will break away if the soil is not properly dug away from the roots.
 Note that this is good advice for harvesting mature garlic as well!

 Cleaning the Stalks

 The stalks of the plant may have a slimy outer skin or parts of the original seed garlic still attached.
 Gently remove any loose or old layers by peeling them down toward the root end of the stalk.
 Wash the spring garlic in cool running water.

-Wrap the root end of the garlic in a moistened paper towel and store in an organic cotton produce bag in your refrigerator.
-It is best to eat spring garlic fresh within the first 5-7 days after harvesting.
+Wrap the root end of the garlic in a moistened paper towel and store it in an organic cotton produce bag in your refrigerator.
+It is best to eat spring garlic fresh within the first 5 to 7 days after harvesting.

 Using Spring Garlic